 This playground is impressive, with bridges, tunnels, and slides!
 Finally, budding train conductors will love the Arizona Railway Museum, with train cars from different periods on display.

-Golfers will enjoy the Bear Creek Golf Complex, with two courses to suit all skill levels.
+Golfers will enjoy the Bear Creek Golf Complex, with two courses for all skill levels.
 In addition, shoppers will be surprised that Chandler has one of the region’s largest malls, the Chandler Fashion Center Mall, with almost 200 stores!

 The dining scene is incredible, with culinary delights ranging from Southern comfort to exquisite Japanese.
-And this suburb of Phoenix also has one of the best art galleries showcasing American Indian art and Western American art.
+And this suburb of Phoenix and also in close proximity to Scottsdale.
+It also has one of the best art galleries showcasing American Indian and Western American art.

 Whether traveling as a family, group (or even solo!), you’ll have access to plenty of art, culture, shopping, dining, golf, and local events!
 Here are the top fun and best things to do in Chandler, Arizona.